cveld/chrome-tab-router/README.md

-# chrome-tab-router
+# Chrome Tab Router
-Routes incoming links to preferred Chrome user profiles
+A Chrome extension that routes incoming links to preferred Chrome user profiles.
+You can install it through https://chrome.google.com/webstore/detail/chrome-tab-router/mdagoleaelpaicldokjcpelifdgmiglg

 # Architecture
 The solution comprises two parts: